 Under the terms of the proposal, the annual advisory fee will also be reduced from May 2024.
 An annual fee will be calculated as follows: 0.9% of EPRA NTA up to £250m (previously 0.95%); 0.825% up to £500m (previously 0.9%); 0.775% up to £1bn (previously 0.85%); and 0.75% above £1bn (previously 0.85%).
 Based on the company’s 30 September 2022 EPRA NTA, the new arrangements would save around £414,000 per annum.

-Both Richard and Christopher have sector knowledge and have a long track record in logistics and real estate, built up over more than 25 years.
-The manager identifies and acquires assets (the majority of which have been sourced off-market, utilising its contacts and reputation in the sector) and implements its asset management strategy with the aim of creating value for shareholders.
+Both Richard and Christopher have considerable sector knowledge and have a long track record of success in logistics and real estate, built up over more than 25 years.
+The manager identifies and acquires assets (the majority of which have been sourced off-market, utilising its contacts and reputation in the sector) and implements its asset management strategy to create value for shareholders.